vippsas/vipps-login-api/vipps-login-api.md

 ### OAuth 2.0 Token
 The token endpoint is a standard OIDC endpoint used for requesting Access and ID Tokens.
-The client constructs the the request by adding the parameters described below to the HTTP body by using the "application/x-www-form-urlencoded" format.
+The client constructs the request by adding the parameters described below to the HTTP body by using the "application/x-www-form-urlencoded" format.

 **Request**